GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 - 2026-08-23: Required every selector-typedef value macro to carry that typedef's own stem, matching an already-correctly-named `_IS_VALID` validation macro rather than the other way around.
+- 2026-08-23: Required Doxygen `@p` parameter references to backtick-wrap the parameter name, the same as `@ref`, since the referenced parameter is already code on the declaration side.
 - 2026-08-22: Prohibited configuration structures that only bundle a small set of single-use scalar function arguments; required explicit typed parameters unless the values form a reusable domain object or invariant.